IBM-Cloud/docs/openwhisk/openwhisk_packages.md

 Every {{site.data.keyword.openwhisk_short}} entity, including packages, belongs in a *namespace*, and the fully qualified name of an entity is `/namespaceName[/packageName]/entityName`.
 Refer to the [naming guidelines](./openwhisk_reference.html#openwhisk_entities) for more information.

 The following sections describe how to browse packages and use the triggers and feeds in them.
-In addition, for those interested in contributing their own packages to the catalog, read the sections on creating and sharing packages.
+In addition, if you are interested in contributing your own packages to the catalog, read the sections on creating and sharing packages.

 ## Browsing packages
 {: #openwhisk_packagedisplay}